timoderbeste/gpt-sh/README.md

 ## Install

-`pip install shell-gpt2`
+`pip install gpt-sh`
-When you first uses `sgpt2`, you will be prompt to enter your OpenAI API key.
+When you first uses `gpt-sh`, you will be prompt to enter your OpenAI API key.
 You can also set the following variable in `~/.config/shell_gpt/.sgptrc`.

 ```